KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 The run-time of the network was tested both with and without computing the object features at run-time.
 With the object features computed at run-time the processing lasts 14.9 ms. While by pre-computing the features the run-time is only 7.9 ms. The separation of object and scene feature computations is thus a significant speed-up.

-However, for the full system the run-time is currently 84.7 ms. This is mainly related to the RANSAC which is computed on the CPU using Open3D \cite{Zhou2018}.
-By running the RANSAC using the GPU the run-time using pre-computed object features is reduced to 19.9 ms. A significant speed-up is thus obtained with a speed of 50 frames per second.
+Using Open3D \cite{Zhou2018} for pose estimation the full run-time is currently 84.7 ms. This is mainly related to the RANSAC which is computed on the CPU.
+By using the GPU based RANSAC the run-time is reduced to 19.9 ms. This run-time allows the processing of 50 point clouds per second.